Nickhunt2243/lambda-calculus-interpreter/README.md

 Prior to evaluating the value expression, `letrec` seeds the local environment with a placeholder for the binding name.
 The value expression is then evaluated in that environment, producing a closure that captures it.
-The placeholder is patched with that closure before the body is evaluated — ensuring that when the function recurses and looks up its own name, it finds itself rather than an unbound variable.
+The placeholder is patched with that closure before the body is evaluated, ensuring that when the function recurses and looks up its own name, it finds itself rather than an unbound variable.

 ---

 ## Type Inferencer

-The type inferencer implements Hindley-Milner type inference — the algorithm underlying the type systems of ML, OCaml, and Haskell.
+The type inferencer implements Hindley-Milner type inference, the algorithm underlying the type systems of ML, OCaml, and Haskell.
 It infers the type of every expression without requiring any type annotations from the programmer.

 ### Type system

 The language has three concrete types: `int`, `bool`, and function types written `T1 -> T2`.
-Function types can be nested — a curried two-argument function has type `int -> int -> int`.
+Function types can be nested, a curried two-argument function has type `int -> int -> int`.
 Type variables, written `'a`, `'b`, etc., represent unknown types during inference.